Skip to main content

 Symbolism

-• Passionate vitality — carries an inextinguishable internal fire that fuels life force energy
+• Passionate vitality: carries an internal fire that fuels life force energy

-• Courage and fearlessness — provides the bravery to pursue dreams against all odds
+• Courage and fearlessness: provides the bravery to pursue what you want against resistance

-• Wealth and prosperity — traditionally associated with attracting and maintaining financial abundance
+• Wealth and prosperity: traditionally associated with attracting and keeping financial abundance

-• Devoted love — represents passion, commitment, and the courage to love deeply
+• Devoted love: represents passion, commitment, and the courage to love without holding back

 Folklore & Legends

 In ancient Burma (Myanmar), warriors believed that inserting Rubies into their flesh would make them invincible in battle.
 The longer a warrior wore his Ruby, the stronger and more fearless he would become.
 In Hindu mythology, the demon god Bala created Rubies from his own blood, and those who possessed them would live in peace and safety.
-Medieval Europeans believed that a Ruby darkened to warn its owner of impending danger and returned to its original color once the danger passed.
+Medieval Europeans believed a Ruby would darken to warn its owner of approaching danger, then return to its normal color once the danger had passed.
 In Chinese folklore, the Emperor's throne was said to be carved from a single massive Ruby.

 Geological Profile